 Every description of Life Assurance business transacted.

-acted.

 EDWARD S. BARNES, Secretary.

-ACCIDENTS OF EVERY DESCRIPTION. £1000 IN CASE OF DEATH, OR

-A FIXED ALLOWANCE OF £6 PER WEEK IN THE EVENT OF INJURY,
+ACCIDENTS OF EVERY DESCRIPTION. £1000 IN CASE OF DEATH, OR A FIXED ALLOWANCE OF £6 PER WEEK

-May be secured by an Annual Payment of £3 for a Policy in the
+IN THE EVENT OF INJURY, May be secured by an Annual Payment of £3 for a Policy in the

 RAILWAY PASSENGERS' ASSURANCE COMPANY.
-A special Act provides that persons receiving compensa-

-A spectal Act provides that persons receiving company-tion from this Company are not barred thereby from re-covering full damages from the party causing the injury; an advantage no other Company can offer.
+A special Act provides that persons receiving compensation from this Company are not barred thereby from recovering full damages from the party causing the injury; an advantage no other Company can offer.